omdv/homelab-server/README.md

 ## Deployment Guide

 - Add your variables to `.config.env`.

-I am keeping most of this as my profile variables, so I am just refering to local env variables.
-Be careful not to push it into remote repository.
+> :exclamation: You can add an extra level of security and refer to your profile local variables, like I do.
+This helps with not pushing some values to remote repo by mistake.
+Git hooks will help with checking it as well.

 - Install pre-commit hooks